-- Involves real-time logging of start-ups, including safety problems encountered during recommissioning and start-up, followed by a determination of which problems had a root cause related to a change that was made. - Involves a periodic audit of completed MOCs that involved a shut-down and restart of a unit or portion of a unit.
-Steps in conducting the audit: - Define the scope of the audit: time frame and operating department(s). - Observation of the unit(s) or portions of the unit(s) following the implementation of changes. - Obtaining the number of these start-ups where a change-related safety problem was encountered after checkout, during the recommissioning or start-up phases. - o Calculate the metric:
+- Involves real-time logging of start-ups, including safety problems encountered during recommissioning and startup, followed by a determination of which problems had a root cause related to a change that was made. - Involves a periodic audit of completed MOCs that involved a shut-down and restart of a unit or portion of a unit.
+Steps in conducting the audit: - Define the scope of the audit: time frame and operating department(s). - Determine the number of start-ups of the unit(s) or portions of the unit(s) following the implementation of changes. - Determine the number of these start-ups where a change-related safety problem was encountered after checkout, during the recommissioning or start-up phases. - Calculate the metric: